Skip to main content

 People transition planning

-HR will lead on people transition activities.
-They will also provide guidance to health regions and the HSE Centre throughout the period of transition.
+HR is leading on people transition activities.
+It is also providing guidance to health regions and the HSE Centre throughout the period of transition.

 Many staff will have questions about when changes will happen, why they are happening and who will be affected.